Inside the Kenyan Church for the LGBT Community

 The Cosmopolitan Affirming Community, Nairobi, Kenya.
 Picture by Harry Itie for The Rustin Times

 Mawejje Sulah is a refugee from Uganda living in Kenya, and CAC has become his church home.
-He is also the Secretary of The Nature Network, an organization for LGBT refugees living in Kenya.
-Sulah, who was raised Muslim, joined CAC when he came to Nairobi.
+He is also the Secretary of The Nature Network, an organization for LGBT refugees in Kenya.
+Sulah was raised Muslim and joined CAC when he came to Nairobi.
 According to him, he loved that he had found a place that humanized his experience as a gay man.

 However, the energy is different inside the room.

-Like the regular Pentecostal church, worship music plays as the congregation speaks in tongues.
-Some of the songs are in Swahili, and others are popular English worship tunes like the infamous ‘You are the Pillar that holds my life.’
+Like the regular Pentecostal church, worship music plays as the congregation speaks tongues.
+Some songs are in Swahili, and others are popular English worship tunes like the infamous ‘You are the Pillar that holds my life.’

 Reverend Andrea Vassell at the Cosmopolitan Affirming Community.
 Picture by Harry Itie for The Rustin Times

-Vaswell’s fiery message is one that was centered on radical inclusion.
-Using the female pronouns for God, she emphasized that everyone is invited to the love of God, adding that ‘the law was never made to exclude you from the community and it should not be used to oppress you.’
+Vaswell’s fiery message was centered on radical inclusion.
+Using the female pronouns for God, she emphasized that everyone is invited to the love of God, adding that ‘the law was never made to exclude you from the community, and it should not be used to oppress you.’

-“Here we preach that where God is, there is love, and you are not perfect but it is not required.
-What is required is that you come in understanding that God loves you, and you can journey with the God of your understanding.”
+“Here we preach that where God is, there is love, and you are not perfect, but it is not required.
+You must understand that God loves you, and you can journey with the God of your understanding.”

 Reverend Andrea Vassell believes that Christianity will evolve to be more inclusive of LGBTIQ people.

 “Christianity, if you look at the history of it, has not always been what it is today.
 Christianity was that same faith that could not decide whether Jesus was God or not, couldn’t decide whether Jesus was fully Spirit or human.
-We come down to history before the Reformation; the Catholic Church charged people to have their sins removed.
-Our faith has evolved and Christianity continues to evolve.
-We continue to expand into God to the bigness, the grandness, the generosity of God and I think this is another step as we evolve and bring more people into the love of God.
+We come down to history before the Reformation, the Catholic Church charged people to have their sins removed.
+Our faith has evolved, and Christianity continues to evolve.
+We continue to expand into God to the bigness, the grandness, and the generosity of God, and I think this is another step as we evolve and bring more people into the love of God.
 There are no barriers here.
-God created all of us and we all contribute beauty to that garden.”
+God created all of us, and we all contribute beauty to that garden.”

 1. Mainstream churches are notorious for policing the spiritual experiences of others.
 You look a certain way and you’re judged as you enter the church; God forbid you dare approach the holy “altar” for communion!
 Known secular artistes who minister gospel song face the strongest criticism from the keypad warriors of Christ who believe that there has to be an ulterior motive because such artistes are not allowed to feel the same things they feel about God, to have the same spiritual experiences.